d2alphame/derml/README.md

 ```

 ## Arrays
 Append a pair of square brackets to indicate that the value would be an array.
 Specify each value on its own line.
-Start each value on its own line starting with a dash-space.
-The value begins from the first non-space character after the dash (-) up to the end of the line.
+Start each value on its own line starting with indentation and followed by equals-space.
+The value begins from the first non-space character after the equals sign (=) up to the end of the line.
+End the array values with an empty element
 ```
-	array-value[] =
+	array-value[]
-		- This is the first item in this array
+		= This is the first item in this array
-		- This is the second item in this array
+		= This is the second item in this array
-		- And this is the third item in this array
+		= And this is the third item in this array
+		=
 ```

-If an array item is too long to fit on a single line, use pipe-dash (|-) instead of just the dash.
-The spaces that surround are required.
+If an array item is too long to fit on a single line, use the left angle (<) instead of dash.
+The surrounding spaces are required.
 ```
-	another-array-value[] =
+	another-array-value[]
-		|-	This array element is very,
+		<	This array element is very,
 			very long and cannot fit on
 			a single line.
 Sorry 'bout
 			that
-		-	This is another element
+		=	This is another element
-		-	This is a third element
+		=	This is a third element
+		=
 ```
+The long line ends with either the next element of the array, or the end of the array

 If an array element is a multi-line value, use colon-dash (`:-`) instead and follow up with the delimiter.
 The delimiter is the first non-whitespace character after the `:-` up to the end of the line.
 The value ends on line that contains only the delimiter possibly surrounded by whitespaces.

 ```